-The practice of polygamy has always been rather frowned upon in most Western cultures over the centuries, so there have been a few instances around the world where it’s more accepted – more often the male form, where a man can have multiple wives, but there are a few instances where woman with multiple husbands is the norm.
+The practice of polygamy has always been rather frowned upon in most Western cultures over the centuries, but there have been a few instances around the world where it’s more accepted – more often the male form, where a man can have multiple wives, but there are a few instances where women with multiple husbands is the norm.
 Mixed marriages – where the gender balance is less relevant than the fact that multiple people are in love – really doesn’t feature on our radars hardly at all.

-I’m curious about polygamy, not because I intend to practice it – I haven’t even found a single partner willing to put up with me, let alone considering more than that – but because I think we as a culture, as a society have been so programmed into believing a certain kind of relationship status is “right” that we cannot easily imagine a state where alternatives exist and aren’t necessarily a move towards destroying our entire way of life.
+I’m curious about polygamy, not because I intend to practice it – I haven’t even found a single partner willing to put up with me, let alone any more than that – but because we as a culture have been so programmed into believing a certain kind of relationship status is “right” that we cannot easily imagine a state where alternatives exist and aren’t necessarily intent on destroying our way of life.

 An interesting fact I only learnt when researching this post; Britain outlaws bigamy, the practice of marrying someone when you’re already married to someone else, and actually recognises polygamy in very specific, narrow reasons; “Polygamy is only recognised as valid in law where the marriage ceremony has been performed in a country whose laws permit polygamy and the parties to the marriage were domiciled there at the time.”